bernhardAxonIvy/doc/source/engine-guide/integration/cluster/deployment.rst

 .. note::
-   Only during the startup of the master cluster node, information from the Ivy projects is deployed to the system database.
+   Only during the startup of the master cluster node, information from Axon Ivy projects is deployed to the system database.
-   On slave cluster nodes startup projects files are only copied to the correct location without updating the system database.
+   On startup of slave cluster nodes, projects files are copied to the correct location **without** updating the system database.
-   E.g., new roles that are added in an Ivy project are only created in the system database on startup of the master cluster node, not on slave node startup.
+   E.g., new roles that have been added to an Axon Ivy project are created in the system database only upon startup of the master cluster node.

-We recommend that you add your projects directly into the deploy folder of a :ref:`container image <cluster-container>`.
+We recommend that you add your projects directly into the deployment directory of a :ref:`container image <cluster-container>`.